Quantum Calculi: differential forms and vector fields in noncommutative geometry: Introduction

 \section{Introduction}

 Algebraic differential calculus is one of the cornerstones of noncommutative geometry present there from the very beginning in various contexts.
 In the original Connes approach it appeared as universal differential forms related to cyclic cohomology. \cite{Connes}.
 Woronowicz \cite{ Woronowicz} introduced general bicovariant differential calculus on (matrix) quantum groups.
 Following his paper and \cite{Manin,Pusz,Wess}, many examples of covariant calculi on quantum plains have been elaborated around this time.
-These include our systematic study of optimal calculi with partial derivatives on coordinate algebras \cite{bko94}, and their extension to higher order \cite{bk95}.
+These include our systematic study of optimal calculi with partial derivatives on coordinate algebras \cite{bko94}, and their extension to higher orders \cite{bk95}.

-In traditional differential geometry on smooth manifolds, one has both, differential forms and vector fields at our disposal.
-In a sense, vector fields could be considered as a primary object since they can be easily defined in purely algebraic ways as derivations of the algebra of smooth functions.
+In traditional differential geometry on smooth manifolds one has both, differential forms and vector fields, at our disposal.
+In a sense, vector fields should be considered as a primary object since they can be easily defined in purely algebraic ways as derivations of the algebra of smooth functions.
 Their action on function (via derivation) is, consequently, the main property of vector fields.
 On the other hand, they form a Lie module over the same algebra.
-Then differential one-forms can be introduced, and extended to a Grassmann algebra, by taking the module dual.
-Unfortunately, generalization of this scheme to noncommutative setting has no unique answer, see e.g., \cite{GMS05,GS09}.
+Then differential one-forms can be introduced as a secondary objects (and then extended to entire Grassmann algebra), by taking the module dual.
+In fact, the derivations are module duals of so-called K\"{a}hler differentials, to which usual (smooth) differential one-forms are bidual.
+Unfortunately, generalization of this scheme to noncommutative setting has no unique answer, see, e.g., \cite{Michor96,Lunts97,GMS05,GS09}.
 The main reason is that derivations of noncommutative algebra do not form a module, so cannot be multiplied by elements of the algebra.
 But yet, they are closed under the commutator bracket.
-This property is preferred for some applications, see e.g. \cite{Kauffman21}.
+Consequently, they are equipped in a Lie algebra structure.
+This property is preferred for some applications, see, e.g. \cite{Michor96,Manoh17,Marmo18,Kauffman21}.
 In contrast, in noncommutative geometry, differential forms are more fundamental and easier to handle.
-However, the notion of vector fields can also be introduced \cite{AB96,AB97} and turns out to be useful for some applications \cite{Hajac,Llena03,Beggs03,Pena08,Beggs14,Manoh17,Beggs20} including the founders of quantum Riemannian geometry \cite{BeggsMajid}.
+However, the notion of vector fields can also be introduced \cite{AB96,AB97} and turns out to be useful for some applications \cite{Hajac,Llena03,Beggs03,Pena08,Beggs14,Beggs20,Aschieri20}, including the recent studies of quantum Riemannian geometry \cite{BeggsMajid}.